 Well, I’m here to tell you that coffee drinking and caffeine consumption aren’t all that bad.
 In fact, there are many studies that suggest coffee drinking has some real health benefits.
 Now, I’m not suggesting that you consume three or four pots a day.
 And those people with certain heart conditions are probably better off without the extra caffeine.
 However, the health benefits of coffee seem to be gaining research cred.

 Check out the infographic below which outlines 6 health benefits of coffee.
-And, if you feel inclined, grab a cup of your favorite brew and read some of these scholarly articles supporting the claim of coffee health benefits.
+And, if you feel inclined, grab a cup of your favorite brew and read some of these scholarly and well-researched articles supporting the claim of coffee health benefits.

 Coffee: Health Benefits, Nutritional Information Joseph Nordqvist, Medical News Today, 2016